Skip to main content

 What’s cool about your job?

-The coolest thing about my job is watching students realize their hopes and dreams are attainable.
+The coolest thing about my job is watching students realize that their hopes and dreams are attainable.

 What’s the best career advice anyone has given you?